Foreign direct investment in India: Recipients

 The World Investment Report 2020 by the UN Conference on Trade and Development (UNCTAD) said that India was the 9th largest recipient of FDI in 2019, with $51 billion of inflow during the year, an increase from $42 billion of FDI received in 2018, when India ranked 12 among the top 20 host economies in the world.
 In the " Development Asia" region, India was among top 5 host economies for FDI.
-The report said that global FDI flows are forecast to decrease by up to 40% in 2020, from their 2019 value of USD 1.54 trillon.
+The report said that global FDI flows are forecast to decrease by up to 40% in 2020, from their 2019 value of US$1.54 trillon.
 According to Financial Times, in 2015 India overtook China and United States as the top destination for the FDI.
 In first half of 2015 India attracted investment of $31 billion compared to $28 billion and $27 billion of China and US respectively.
-Data for 2019-2020 indicates that services sector attracted the highest FDI equity inflow of US$7.85 billion, followed by computer software and hardware at US$7.67 billion, telecommunications sector at US$4.44 billion, and trading at US$4.57 billion.
+Data for 2019–2020 indicates that services sector attracted the highest FDI equity inflow of US$7.85 billion, followed by computer software and hardware at US$7.67 billion, telecommunications sector at US$4.44 billion, and trading at US$4.57 billion.

+According to UNCTAD's World Investment Report 2025, India has now moved up a notch in the rankings for FDI inflows and is now ranked at the 15th position in 2024.